-Information technology (IT) and the people, software, hardware, and services that provide a company with instant connectivity and information are an increasingly large part of any corporate budget.
-Companies make every effort to bundle and package these products and services to achieve the desired result at an acceptable price.
-Larger companies can take advantage of economies of scale to achieve favorable pricing.
-In doing so, however, companies may unintentionally create obstacles to divesting business units that benefit from these shared services.
+Information technology (IT), and the people, software, hardware and services that provide a company with instant connectivity and information, are an increasingly large part of any corporate budget.
+Not surprisingly, companies make every effort to bundle and package these products and services to achieve the desired result at an acceptable price.
+In particular, larger companies can take advantage of economies of scale to achieve favorable pricing.
+In doing so, however, companies may unintentionally create obstacles to divesting business units that are benefiting from these shared services.
 This may occur as the result of:

-- Pricing terms that are not automatically adjusted for the divestment of a business unit. - · Licensing issues. - How employee time and equipment usage are apportioned among various business units.
+- Pricing terms that are not automatically adjusted for the divestment of a business unit. - Licensing issues. - How employee time and equipment usage are apportioned among various business units.

-Although the business unit may seem easy to separate, the realities of divesting a single unit may be much more complex than they initially appear.
-To reduce IT-related obstacles in a carve-out transaction, the seller must identify:
+Although the business unit may seem easily separated on its face, the realities of divesting a single unit may be much more complex than initial perceptions suggest.
+To reduce the IT-related obstacles associated with a carve-out transaction, the impact of the divestiture must be understood from an IT perspective.
+The seller must identify:

-- What IT services, assets, and employees will be divested. - What IT services, assets, and employees will stay with the retained business. - How data will be transferred and stored.
+- What IT services, assets and employees will be divested. - What IT services, assets and employees will stay behind. - How data will be transferred and stored.

-The buyer must understand what personnel, services, and equipment are not being acquired and how to address those issues post-closing.
+The buyer must understand what personnel, services and equipment are not being acquired and how to address those issues post-closing.
 In addition, the buyer must analyze potential future costs as part of its due diligence to ensure that a deal that looks financially attractive at the outset does not yield unexpected costs down the road.